 - Safety pins for threading

-Fabric dimensions – we used 12cm by 45cm with an elastic around 12cm long, and really like that size.
+Fabric dimensions – we used 12cm by 45cm with an elastic around 12cm long, and really like that size – this includes a seam allowance.
 But making your own Scrunchies really is a question of preference.
 Some people like long thing ones, others like chubby ones.
 Or maybe you would like a combination!

 Some people like to measure the elastic around their wrist – then use that measurement x 3 to determine the length of the scrunch.
 Remember the elastic will need extra at the ends for knottig off!